stummjr/doc.scrapinghub.com/autoscraping.rst

                   {'size': 'King', 'price': '800'}]
     }

-Of course, it is viable to include a post processor in the project (see `Extending the autoscraping bot`_) that will split an item with variants into separate items.
+Of course, it is viable to include a post processor in the project (see `Extending the Autoscraping Bot`_) that will split an item with variants into separate items.
 This can be very useful, for example, when you have a page with a list of items.
 In this case, you would assign all annotations to a variant, and during the extraction you will get an item with a single field ``variants``, which in turn is a list of all the items on the page.
-A variant splitting post processor will separate them into different items.
+A variant-splitting post processor will separate them into different items.

 Advanced Tools